 The building materials and construction techniques in the village reflect the technology and culture of the 1700's, except the reeds are not the local cane that would have been used 300 years ago.
 That cane is now rare, due to overgrazing.
-The phragmites reeds used in most Indian village recreations is a non-native invasive species, one that is overwhelming natural vegetation in the marshes of Tidewater Virginia.
+The phragmites reeds used in some Indian village recreations is a non-native invasive species, one that is overwhelming natural vegetation in the marshes of Tidewater Virginia.

-The authenticity of the re-creation is affected much more by the location in the valley of Cedar Creek at Natural Bridge.
+The authenticity of the re-creation is affected moderately by the location in the valley of Cedar Creek at Natural Bridge.
 The number of dwellings, the distance between structures, the size of the garden, and even the garbage midden are constrained by the narrow valley floor and other infrastructure at the tourist attraction.